PublicI/fec-parse/README.md

 # A streaming FEC raw file parser

-Currently a mashup of the JS-translated Ruby gem [Fech](https://github.com/NYTimes/Fech) by Derek Willis and others, and the Node [csv-parser](https://github.com/mafintosh/csv-parser) module by Mathias Buus, Max Ogden and others.
+Currently a mashup of the [Fech](https://github.com/NYTimes/Fech) gem by Derek Willis and others (portions ported to JS), and the  [csv-parser](https://github.com/mafintosh/csv-parser) module by Mathias Buus, Max Ogden and others.

 **This module is currently under heavy development, and nobody should use for anything serious.
 Yet.**